Designing Moir\'e Patterns by Strain: Electronic properties of strained moir e lattices

 Next we examine the scenario of hexagonal moir\'e structures emerging solely from strain (cf. Fig.~\ref{fig:TwistShearBiaxial}).
 These cases are interesting because, when compared to the situation of hexagonal patterns arising from only a twist, they reflect the direct effect of strain in the electronic properties.
 In particular, by using the relations~\eqref{eq:exytheta} and~\eqref{eq:bitheta}, we are able to compare the electronic structures of cases that share the same moir\'e periodicity.
 In Fig.~\ref{fig:HexaBands} we present the results for the band structure, density of states and charge density.
 For comparison, we also include the results for TBG without strain.

 Remarkably, although all cases shown have the same hexagonal moir\'e periodicity, their electronic properties differ substantially.
 The strain thus plays a decisive role in how the Dirac points in each lattice couple through the moir\'e potential.
 This can be attributed to the actual distortion of each lattice under strain, which, as seen in Fig.~\ref{fig:TwistShearBiaxial}, results in different behaviors around AA or AB stacking positions, even if at the moir\'e scale they all look the same.
 Within the continuum model, these differences are mainly reflected in how are the three leading hopping processes between the Dirac points in each lattice, cf. Fig.~\ref{fig:momentumtransfer}.
 In particular, we only observe flat bands, and a corresponding peak in the density of states, in unstrained TBG.
 With strain, these flat bands disappear, and a splitting and emergence of multiple high-order van Hove singularities takes place.
+The overall influence of the strain can be more clearly seen in the density plot of the band structures.
+Note that in the case of only shear strain the two Dirac points are shifted and no longer captured along the momentum path depicted in Fig. \ref{fig:momentumtransfer}(b).

+As in the case of twist and strain, there does not seem to be a new flat-band condition for the only-strain cases.
+Indeed, we have not found an equivalent twist angle where the bands flatten as in unstrained TBG.
+This may further hint that flat band realization is actually related to the orientation of the moiré vectors $\mathbf{g}_i$ with respect to the fixed angles in the moiré coupling matrices $U_i$, since in all the three cases shown in Fig. \ref{fig:HexaBands} the momentum transfer vectors only differ in their orientation (cf. Fig. \ref{fig:momentumtransfer}).
+It should be noted that the observed behavior is restricted to moiré structures arising from graphene-like honeycomb layers, with a Dirac dispersion.
+In other superlattices configurations, as e.g. in strain-only transition metal dichalcogenide moiré homobilayers, the strain may facilitate the formation of flat bands~\cite{Fu2019,Kundu2021}.

-We also observe that in TBG the difference between the charge density at the center and at the edges of the mBZ is more significant than in the two cases involving only strain.
+In Fig. \ref{fig:HexaBands} we also observe that in TBG the difference between the charge density at the center and at the edges of the mBZ is more significant than in the two cases involving only strain.
 This contrast implies potential variations in the electrostatic interactions within purely strained systems when compared to those observed in TBG~\cite{Guinea2018Electrostatic,Cea2022Electrostatic}.
+We note that our continuum model results for biaxial strain are in agreement with recent DFT calculations in strained untwisted graphene bilayers~\cite{Liu2023Exotic}, where the shift of the Dirac cones with strain indicates the presence of scalar deformation potentials, c.f.
+Eq.~\eqref{eq: DeformationPote}.